jompa234/DotGraphNet/README.md

 DotGraphNet is a small and simple library for creating simple graphs.

 The api let's you create objects representing graphs, sub-graphs, nodes and edges in code.
-Then the graph can be converted into a file written in the dot-language for further processing with the open source graph visualization software Graphviz.
+Then the graph can be converted into a file written in the dot-language for further processing with the open source graph visualization software Graphviz or any other tool that can read the dot-language.

 Written in c# .net standard.